knowledge | 14 March 2019 |

 If yes, the amount of the rental income at the property needs to be considered to establish whether the transaction must be notified to the CCPC for approval.

-If the answer is no, the aggregate of (i) the rental income at the property for sale and (ii) the turnover in the State of the group of companies of which the buyer is a part needs to be considered to establish whether the transaction must be notified to the CCPC for approval.
+If the answer is yes, the aggregate of (i) the rental income at the property for sale and (ii) the turnover in the State of the group of companies of which the buyer is a part needs to be considered to establish whether the transaction must be notified to the CCPC for approval.

-Q3: Assuming that the answer to Q2 is no, the next question to be addressed is whether when added together (i) the total annual rental income generated at the investment property the subject of the sale in the most recent financial year and (ii) the turnover in the State of the group of companies of which the buyer is a part in the most recent financial year together is equal to or greater than €60m3.
+Q3: Assuming that the answer to Q2 is yes, the next question to be addressed is whether when added together (i) the total annual rental income generated at the investment property the subject of the sale in the most recent financial year and (ii) the turnover in the State of the group of companies of which the buyer is a part in the most recent financial year together is equal to or greater than €60m3.
 It is important to appreciate that it is the turnover in the State of the buyer’s group and not just the buyer itself that is relevant to this calculation and that all turnover in the State (irrespective of a group company having turnover from a completely different business) is counted.

 If the €60m threshold for turnover in the State is not met, and so the answer to this question is no, then the transaction does not attract the application of the Irish merger control regime.